What is EMR? Features, Examples and Use Cases

 Read more: Understand the difference: EMR vs EHR

-Typical Example of EMR system
+Example of EMR System

 A patient, let's call her Sarah, visits her family doctor for a routine check-up.
 The receptionist inputs Sarah's information into the EMR system, creating a digital record for her.
 During the consultation, the doctor accesses Sarah's EMR to review her medical history, including previous diagnoses, medications, and any known allergies.
 The doctor documents the current visit, updating information on Sarah's symptoms, vital signs, and any prescribed medications.